-Kansas City Art Institute maintains partnerships with schools in various countries around the world where our students may apply to spend one semester, or in some cases an entire academic year.
+Kansas City Art Institute maintains partnerships with schools in various countries around the world where our students may apply to spend one semester or, in some cases, an entire academic year.
 When you participate in the International Exchange Program you continue to be considered a full-time KCAI student.
-Because of the agreements we have with these partner schools you will pay your tuition to KCAI per usual, so you will still receive your financial aid and scholarships.
-You will pay no tuition to the host school and will only be responsible for your transportation to and from your host country, your cost of living, books/supplies, an International Student Identity Card (ISIC - $22 card which provides travel and medical insurance, as well as discounts, while you are abroad), and any miscellaneous fees – such as an Orientation fee or studio fees.
-Because we are partners with these schools, the credit you earn while studying there counts as KCAI credit (not transfer credit); credits from these partner schools qualify as KCAI credit, and so would count towards fulfilling the requirement that your last 30 credit hours be earned at KCAI.
+Because of the agreements we have with these partner schools you will pay your tuition to KCAI as usual, so you will still receive your financial aid and scholarships.
+You will pay no tuition to the host school and will only be responsible for your transportation to and from your host country, your cost of living, books/supplies, an International Student Identity Card (ISIC Classic or Premium - a $25 or $85 card that provides travel and medical insurance as well as discounts while you are abroad), and any miscellaneous fees, such as an orientation fee or studio fees.
+Because we are partners with these schools, the credit you earn while studying there counts as KCAI credit (not transfer credit).
+Because credits from these partner schools qualify as KCAI credit, they count toward fulfilling the requirement that your last 30 credit hours be earned at KCAI.

 In order to participate in the International Exchange Program you must:

-Applications to participate in the International Exchange Program are due no later than March 1 for fall semester exchange and Oct.
-1 for spring semester exchange.
+Applications to participate in the International Exchange Program are due no later than March 1 for fall semester exchanges and October 1 for spring semester exchanges.

-For more information, contact Emily Brattin, international studies coordinator in the Academic Resource Center.
+For more information, contact Emily Brattin, International Studies Coordinator.

 Download the student handbook for information about student services, degree requirements, the grading system, course reservations, academic appeals and academic standings.